greg7mdp/gtl/docs/btree.md

 ## Thread safety

-[Gtl](https://github.com/greg7mdp/gtl) containers follow the thread safety rules of the Standard C++ library.
+[Gtl](https://github.com/greg7mdp/gtl) btree containers follow the thread safety rules of the Standard C++ library.
 In Particular:

 - A single btree container is thread safe for reading from multiple threads.
 For example, given a btree container A, it is safe to read A from thread 1 and from thread 2 simultaneously.